anushri-sharma/AWS-/Resources3.md

 - Create necessary user accounts with appropriate permissions.
 - Connect the system to an external database.

+# The benefits of orchestration
+Once IT teams build workflows that orchestrate tasks across every necessary system and tool, they can then choose the workflow with the end result they want—like build a new server or update an application—and it will automatically perform each step, in the proper order, to produce the same result every time.

+Orchestration also follows and reinforces a DevOps strategy.
+For example, with a DevOps approach to a CI/CD pipeline, when a developer builds or alters an application’s container image, that change will trigger a brand new image-build and update the clusters that are using it for production.
+Using an orchestration solution, IT teams can build a workflow so that a code change will automatically launch testing in a User Acceptance Testing (UAT) environment and deploy the application—so that a single update launches a sequence of automated tasks that conclude with the updated application in production.

 # What is Kubernetes?